Location of Malwa Plateau

 Malwa Plateau primarily includes the state of Madhya Pradesh and its districts of Dewas, Dhar, Indore, Jhabua, Mandsaur, Neemuch, Rajgarh, Ratlam, Shajapur, Ujjain, and parts of Guna and Sehore, and the Rajasthan districts of Jhalawar and parts of Banswara and Chittorgarh.
 Malwa is surrounded in the northeast by the Hadoti region, in the northwest by the Mewar region, in the west by the Vagad region and Gujarat.
 Politically and administratively, the definition of Malwa Plateau is sometimes extended to include the Nimar region south of the Vindhyas.

 Malwa Plateau is home to a number of tribes, most prominent of them being the Bhils.
 The culture of Malwa Plateau had influences from Gujarati, Rajasthani and Marathi cultures.
 Malvi is the most commonly used language, especially in rural areas, while Hindi is widely understood in cities.
-Major places of tourist interest in Malwa Plateau include Ujjain, Mandu, Maheshwar and Indore.
+The place is famous for the rituals called Hajri to cure mental illness.

-The region boasts some world prominent leaders in the arts and sciences, including the poet and dramatist Kalidasa, the author Bhartrihari, the mathematicians and astronomers Varahamihira and Brahmagupta, and the polymath king Bhoja.
+The region boasts some world prominent leaders in the arts and sciences, including the poet and dramatist Kalidasa, the author Bhartrihari, the mathematicians and astronomers Varahamihira and Brahmagupta, and the polymath King Bhoja.